Coppernic/coppernic.github.io-old/os/policy.md

 Security update policy for Android
 ---------------

-Coppernic combine the latest security patch and submit for approval to Google twice a year.
+Coppernic combines the latest security patch and submits for approval to Google twice a year.
 These updates are correlated with update given by Google to [aosp project](https://source.android.com/).
 They are considered as *Major Release*.
 In the meantime, Coppernic can provide intermediary version with bug fixes if need be.

-There are two kinds of updates :
+There are two kinds of updates:

- - **Classical** : A [factory reset](os/factory_reset.md) is performed during update process.
+ - **Classical**: A [factory reset](os/factory_reset.md) is performed during update process.
 All custom data are lost and a full reinstall is needed.
- - **OTA** : This is a differential update that can be performed between *Major Release* OS.
+ - **OTA**: This is a differential update that can be performed between *Major Release* OS.
 This method is available under specific conditions.
 Please contact our [support center](https://support.coppernic.fr/index.php) for more information.

 Support